Update · June 2026

 The Trap

-Personal protection orders issued by Michigan courts are the documentation that the state recognized the harm and acted to stop it.
-They are also, in this case, the fuel that keeps the federal lawsuit alive.
+Personal protection orders are supposed to stop the harassment.
+In this case, they are simultaneously the mechanism keeping the federal lawsuit alive.
 The harassment generates the PPOs.
 The PPOs generate the recurrence evidence.
-The recurrence evidence sustains the constitutional challenge.
-The constitutional challenge, if successful, voids the PPOs.
-The victims who hold those orders cannot safely surrender them — the harassment that required the orders in the first place has not stopped.
-The orders exist on paper while the conduct continues in documented fact: threatening posts, victim intimidation, coordinated harassment, a fugitive who turned himself in only when the alternative was dismissal of the federal case that depends on his victims’ protection orders to survive.
+The recurrence evidence sustains the constitutional challenge that could void all of them.
+The victims cannot safely surrender their orders — the harassment that required them has not stopped.
+The legal protection exists on paper while the harassment exists in documented fact: threatening posts, victim intimidation, coordinated harassment, a man who turned himself in only when the alternative was dismissal of the federal case that depends on his victims’ protection orders to survive.
 The legal mechanism designed to protect these women is simultaneously the mechanism keeping alive a case that could strip that protection from every woman in Michigan who has ever needed it.
-That is not a legal technicality.
-That is the system working exactly as this litigation designed it to work.

 What the Law Does Not Yet Require